mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 ## Data analysis methods and justification

 My study draws on traditional ethnographic methods of my journal as participant observer, participant interviews and analysis of artefacts used and created.
 I also record the workshop area with a 360 degree video camera and capture of screen data and audio of the laptops used by participants.

 One of the challenges of adopting a naturalistic research approach is to work with material gathered to find and describe patterns of behaviour.

-While the rich set of data invites the cross referencing of the many sources, it also presents challenge on how to deal effectively with the large amounts of data being gathered.
-The use of a 360 camera reduces the amount of live video footage of interactions needed.
-Instead of multiple cameras pointed in different directions to capture participant interaction, participants are arranged in a square pointing inwards towards a central 360 degree camera.
-When triangulating data from various sources, I will prioritise critical moments in depth which illuminate key themes.

-### Role of practitioner & participant interviews
+#### Interview data

+#### Practitioner  interviews

 These were limited in number but were a rich source of thinking to help develop and deepen my reflection in journal form and to inform lines of thinking.
 The chosen interviewees represented a diversity in audience.